NARA Guidance on Managing Web Records Background

 - Conducting public, electronic town meetings

-- Using the web site to solicit comments on proposed
+- Using the website to solicit comments on proposed regulations.

 - Ensuring that required web management and operations records are created and maintained